How to calculate net carbs

 Except on a zero-fiber and zero-“sugar alcohol” diet (which is extremely rare except for those on a carnivore diet) in which case they are the same. ↩

-Soluble fiber is mostly non-absorbed by the intestine, but may have a slight contribution to calorie ansorption.
+Soluble fiber is mostly non-absorbed by the intestine, but may contribute slightly to calorie absorption.
 However, it’s generally accepted that the human body doesn’t produce the enzymes needed to break down insoluble fiber:

 Your gastrointestinal tract can’t digest naturally-occurring insoluble fiber, so it passes through without being absorbed.
 Therefore, insoluble fiber won’t adversely affect your blood sugar or insulin levels.